The Bankrate promise

 On the other hand, an insurance cancellation means that your policy is cancelled at any time other than the renewal date.
-Cancellations can only happen during certain periods of time or for very specific reasons.
+Cancellations can only happen for very specific reasons.
 Once you purchase a policy, the insurance company usually has 60 days to decide not to offer you long-term coverage by issuing a cancellation.
 After that, there are only three reasons an insurance policy can be canceled:

 - You have not paid your premiums, causing a lapse in coverage.